-Vein disease occurs when bad veins in our legs no longer do their job and allows blood to pool in our legs.
-This can lead to many symptoms and enlarged varicose veins.
+Vein disease occurs when bad veins in our legs no longer do their job and allow blood to pool in our legs.
+This can lead to countless adverse symptoms and enlarged varicose veins.

 Using ultrasound guidance, a catheter or vascular access sheath is inserted through the skin and positioned within the abnormal vein.
 The medical adhesive will be delivered to close the bad vein after which the catheter is removed from the body.